AymaRehman/DE0917_Lab1/README.md

 Software:
 This code will work only on Windows, neither on Linux nor on MacOS as indicated in code comments.
-`// directory path should be separated by one forward slash / withot any slash at the end `
+`// directory path should be separated by one forward slash / without any slash at the end `

 ## Main Arguments